limnoliver/nitrogen-retention/README.md

 # nitrogen-retention
-Empirical and mechanistic models of N retention in freshwater systems
+Empirical and mechanistic models of N retention in freshwater ecosystems